 “We want to create robots that are useful for people in everyday life,” he told reporters at a Toyota showroom in Tokyo.
 Watanabe and other Toyota officials said robotics was a natural extension of the automaker’s use of robots in manufacturing, as well as the development of technology for autos related to artificial intelligence, such as sensors and pre-crash safety systems.

 As I have mentioned before Toyota continues to invest and plan for the long term.
 And that future is not limited to automobile manufacture.
 We posted previously on Toyota’s partner robots.
 The Curious Cat Engineering Blog Robotics category has a great deal of posts on robots.

-On the Toyota web site they list the following areas of non-automotive Toyota business (I don’t understand why robots are not included here): financial services, new business enterprises, marine and most surprisingly Biotechnology and Afforestation.
+On the Toyota web site they list the following areas of [illustrating Toyota’s lack of technology understanding, and sadly that connection to long term thinking, these links are all broken so I removed them – links should live forever] non-automotive Toyota business (I don’t understand why robots are not included here): financial services, new business enterprises, marine and most surprisingly Biotechnology and Afforestation.

 Related: Toyota as Homebuilder – Toyota Engineers a New Plant: the Living Kind – Toyota’s iUnit webcast (personal transport) – Toyota’s Early History – Interview with Toyota President – More on Non-Auto Toyota – 12 Stocks for 10 Years Update

 Toyota states: “Biotechnology may seem far removed from the auto industry.
 It is, however, closely related to automaking in the context that they are both aiming to achieve a sustainable society, and their close relationship can be seen in the new Raum, launched in May 2003, which uses parts made from bioplastics.”
 Even with Toyota’s explanation the biotechnology business seems like a business with little connection to their existing operations to me.